 Answer Template

-The Answer Template is an optional tool that you can use to integrate user’s answers with other features in your app like the Document Manager.
-If you would like to learn more about this and how to integrate it with other features within your app we encourage you to reach out to your Account Manager or reach out to us at: proservices@buildfire.com
+The Answer Template is an optional tool that you can use to integrate user’s answers with other features in your app such as Document Manager Stats, Loyalty, or Leaderboard.
+If you’re interested in learning more, please reach out to Support@BuildFire.com

 Once you have completed setting up your first question and answers, click the Save Question button at the bottom of the question editor: